csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.1.6 =
+Fixes a bug where field IDs are shown in the form editor's Compact View.
+This view already has a switch to show or hide field IDs.

 = 3.1.5 =
 Prevents field ID prefixes from being added near field names more than once while editing entries.
 Changes tested up to version number to 6.5.3.